-The indictment in this case alleges that the defendant is an Indian and that the alleged offenses occurred in Indian country.
-The existence of those two factors is necessary in order for this Court to have jurisdiction over the crimes charged in the indictment.
+The indictment in this case alleges that the defendant is an Indian and that the offenses alleged occurred in Indian country.
+The existence of those factors is necessary in order for this Court to have jurisdiction over the crimes charged in of the indictment.

-Counsel for the United States, counsel for the defendant, and the defendant have agreed or stipulated that the defendant is an Indian and that the place where the alleged incidents are claimed to have occurred is in Indian country.
+Counsel for the United States, counsel for the defendant, and the defendant have agreed or stipulated that defendant is an Indian and that the place where the incidents alleged in the indictment are claimed to have occurred is in Indian country.

 The defendant has not, by entering this agreement or stipulation, admitted his guilt of the offenses charged, and you may not draw any inference of guilt from the stipulation.

-The only effect of this stipulation is to establish the fact that the defendant is an Indian and that the place where the alleged offenses are claimed to have occurred is in Indian country.
+The only effect of this stipulation is to establish the facts that the defendant is an Indian and that the place where the offenses alleged in the indictment are claimed to have occurred is in Indian country.